Generic Name: factor XIII (FAK tor 13 (thirteen))

 Factor XIII side effects

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; feeling light-headed; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; feeling light-headed; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have: